Frequently Asked Questions

 - Who submits the application and when can it be submitted?

 Health professionals cannot submit applications.
 Rather, the application must be submitted by the facility that is or will be employing the health professional.
-Applications will be accepted beginning May 1, 2016 and should be submitted to the Office of Rural Health.
+Applications will be accepted beginning May 1 each year and should be submitted to the Office of Rural Health.

 - What types of facilities are eligible for the program?